ConroyCampbell/ConroyCampbellproj/README.md

 1. NoCopyrightSOunds, Dan Rhodes and DanTDM are the channnels with the most subscribers in the UK
-2. GRM Daily, Man City and Yogscast are the channels with the most videos uploaded
+2. Boomerang UK, More Emily and Sing King are the channels with the most videos uploaded
-3. DanTDM, Dan RHodes and Mister Max are the channels with the most views
+3. DanTDM, Dan Rhodes and Mister Max are the channels with the most views
-4. Entertainment channels are useful for broader reach, as the channels posting consistently on their platforms and generating the most engagement are focus on entertainment and music